yahya-tamur/booksignatures/README.md

 [----] [----] [----] [----] [----] ...
 [-8-1] [-2-7] [-6-3] [-4-5] [15-9]
 ```
-So the first signature looks like this from the side before being folded:
+So the first signature looks like this from the side, before being folded:
 ```
  8   1
 ------